 Both are easy to prevent or at least reduce the risk of injuries.

 First, wear proper ice cleats rather than the ones designed for city sidewalks.
 We recommend the Kahtoola Micropsikes, the Hillsound Trail Crampon or the Black Diamond Access Spike Traction Device.
-We have some available for rent in Nordegg if you are heading out on your own.

 Finally, look around and choose your path accordingly.
 Walk on rocks or clear ice and whenever possible avoid snow-covered areas where you can't see what's underneath.
 Avoid going down areas that are too steep to walk down easily, they'll be even harder to get back up.